oxygenxml/web-author-rest-plugin/API-spec.md

 This plugin has several assumptions about the implementation of the API:

 1. The API is deployed on the same domain as Web Author (maybe on different ports).
+Let's call its base URL `$BASE_URL`.
 2. The API requests are authenticated using cookies.

+These are not hard requirements but meeting them greatly simplifies the integration.

 Error responses
 ---------------